isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 22. Accordingly, over time, SLA has carefully broadened the usage and deployment of these properties to meet the evolving needs of Singapore.
 A judicious balance is necessary, particularly between protecting heritage properties in Singapore and redeveloping them altogether.

 {:start="23"}
 23. Hence, while we continue to retain some of the heritage bungalows for their original residential use on the rental market, some others have been demolished as a cluster to make way for newer developments.
-Others have been re-purposed for different uses, such as commercial and retail spaces or for example, F&amp;B.
+Others have been re-purposed for different uses, such as commercial and retail, or for example, food and beverage (F&amp;B).

 {:start="24"}
 24. With these parameters in mind, the Government has sought to re-purpose our heritage bungalows for various alternative uses.